 With all these Christmas markets, and its year-round attractions and great shopping, Cologne is well worth a trip.
 Just make sure you leave enough room in your luggage for all those gifts you’ll be buying and that you take a good appetite with you….somewhere there’s a reibekuchen and a steaming mug of gluhwein with your name on it!

-For more info on Christmas markets across Europe including Germany, see our latest post here.
+For more info on 2021 Christmas markets across Europe including Germany, see our latest posts here.

 About the author: